moubi/blog/content/blog/sticky-header-table-with-react-hooks/index.md

 This is the demo implementation and its code can be found in the [CodeSandbox project](https://codesandbox.io/s/sticky-header-table-with-react-3j5zy?file=/src/Table.js).
 The stickiness is achieved by a simple `<Table />` component and a `useStickyHeader` React hook.

-**Reuse it by adding your custom table styles in [styles.css](https://codesandbox.io/s/sticky-header-table-with-react-3j5zy?file=/src/styles.css).**
+**Reuse it by adding your own table styles in [styles.css](https://codesandbox.io/s/sticky-header-table-with-react-3j5zy?file=/src/styles.css).**

 ### `<Table />` Component Interface
-The Table component itself is rendered like so
+The Table component itself can be used like so

 ```jsx{14}
 // App.js